Pulgasari/poo/readme.md

 prop rawInput = "not_a_number";

-// Explicit cast with falsy fallback prop age1 = rawInput as number ?!
+// Explicit cast with falsy fallback val age1 = rawInput as number ?!
 123; // Result: 123 (fails to 0, which is falsy, triggers ?!)

-// Explicit safe cast with nullish fallback (preserves valid 0 values) prop age2 = rawInput as? number ??
+// Explicit safe cast with nullish fallback (preserves valid 0 values) val age2 = rawInput as? number ??
 123; // Result: 123 (fails to null, triggers ??)
 ```

 ### Implicit Optimization (Zero-Allocation Casts)